 According to traditional Chinese medicine (TCM), you can interpret health status by looking at your feet.
-Many meridians in the body either start or end in the feet.
-Some of the reflexology or acupressure points in the feet are connected to the various organ systems as well.
+Many meridians in the body either start or end here.
+Some of the reflexology or acupressure points there are connected to the various organ systems as well.

 Feet and health

-If you are facing sleeping issues, check whether your feet are cold since having cold feet can interrupt your sleep every now and then.
+If you are facing sleeping issues, check whether your feet are cold, since this can interrupt your sleep every now and then.
 To deal with the issue, consider wearing socks while you sleep.
-This will keep your feet warm and aid the circulation of blood as well as the body’s energy to all meridian systems.
+This will keep them warm and aid the circulation of blood as well as the body’s energy to all meridian systems.

 Subscribe to our Newsletter!